 Both omega-3 and omega-6 fatty acids are essential, meaning you have to get them from your diet, and both play critically important roles in our biology.

-In general, a Western diet has around a 20:1 omega-6 to omega-3 ratio.
-The ideal ratio for a healthy diet is thought to be much lower.
-Fish, eggs, nuts and avocado are all great sources of omega-3 fatty acids.
+Typically, a Western diet has around a 20:1 omega-6 to omega-3 ratio.
+The ideal ratio for a healthy diet is thought to be much lower; between 2-4:1.
+To achieve that ideal ratio, try adding more fish, eggs, nuts and avocado to your diet - are all great sources of omega-3 fatty acids.
 That's why each of these foods are perfect companion foods that can enhance your cannabis experience.

 A study published in December of 2020 found a fascinating link between gut bacteria, the endocannabinoid system (ECS), and mood disorders.